Mac Jones Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Season Stats

-- He also has 30 rushing yards on eight carries, averaging 6.0 yards per game.
+- He's also rushed eight times for 30 yards, averaging 6.0 yards per game.

 - The Patriots have thrown the ball in 63.8% of their plays from scrimmage this year while running the ball 36.2% of the time.
 This offensive attack ranks 26th in the NFL in points scored.